Distributed Supervisory Control of Discrete-Event Systems with Communication Delay: Introduction

 Research on communication problems in decentralized/modular supervisory control has also been reported in recent years.
 Taking delays into consideration, Yeddes et al. \cite{YeddesAlla:1999} propose a 3-state data transmission model, representing delays by timed events with lower and finite upper time bounds; these events are incorporated into the plant and specification automata, and the time bounds further restricted by a supervisor synthesis procedure; maximal permissiveness and nonblocking, however, are not guaranteed.
-In \cite{BarrettLafortune:2000} Barrett and Lafortune propose an information structure model for analysis and synthesis of decentralized supervisory control with communicating controllers, but the issue of communication delay is not explicitly addressed.
+In \cite{BarrettLafortune:2000} Barrett and Lafortune propose an information structure model for analysis and synthesis of decentralized supervisory control, applicable in principle to the case of communication delays, but they assume that such delays are absent.
 For a limited class of specifications, Tripakis\cite{Tripakis:2004} formulates certain problems in decentralized control with bounded or unbounded communication delay, modeling the system with communication by automata with state output map.
 In this model the existence of controllers in case of unbounded delay is undecidable.
-In our paper, however, we are not concerned with decidability issues, but instead address the question, does a given controller have the property of delay-robustness (as we define it) or not?
+In our paper, by contrast, we address this question: does a given controller have the property of delay-robustness (as we define it) or not?
 This question is indeed decidable, and we provide an effective test to answer it.
 Schmidt et al.\cite{Schmidt:2007} consider a heterarchical (hierarchical/decentralized) architecture requiring communication of shared events among modules of the hierarchy.
 A communication model is developed in which delay may affect system operation unless suitable transmission deadlines are met.
 If so, correct operation of the distributed supervisors is achieved if the network is sufficiently fast.
 In \cite{Schmidt:2008} correct heterarchical operation is achieved subject to a condition of ``communication consistency'', by which the occurrence of low-level events is restricted by the feasibility of high-level events.
 Xu and Kumar \cite{Xu:2008} consider monolithic supervisory control with bounded communication delay $d$ (measured by event count) between plant and controller; a condition is derived for equality of controlled behaviors under delay $d$ or with zero delay respectively; verification is exponential in $d$.
 Hiraishi\cite{Hiraishi:2009} proposes an automaton formalism for communication with delay in decentralized control, and concludes semi-decidability of the controller design problem in the case of $k$-bounded delay and in case an observability condition holds for state-transition cycles.
 Ricker and Caillaud\cite{Ricker:2011} consider decentralized control (with a priori given individual observable event subsets) in the case where co-observability fails and therefore inter-supervisor communication is needed for correct global supervision.
 The issue is when, what, and to whom a given local supervisor should communicate; a solution is proposed to the protocol design problem.
 In our paper this question does not arise because, with supervisor localization, we already declare who communicates what to whom, and the problem is then to analyze our existing ideal (instantaneous) communication scheme to see if it is still correct in the presence of delay.